-The Cyber Security Innovation (CSI) Centre at Aston, established in 2020, brings together stakeholders from industry, government and leading cyber security research institutions with the aim to deliver industry-aligned research outcomes.
-CSI members include globally-recognised academics undertaking research projects that have impact and address real-world cyber security challenges through innovative solutions.
+The Cyber Security Innovation (CSI) Centre at Aston brings together stakeholders from industry, government and leading cyber security research institutions with the aim to deliver industry-aligned research outcomes.
+The CSI members include globally-recognised academics undertaking research projects that have impact and address real-world cyber security challenges.

 The Centre is addressing profoundly multifaceted challenge that is cyber security by linking academics in information security, corporate governance, risk management, linguistics, criminology, intelligence, law and psychology together with cyber security experts from industry and government.

 The CSI Director, Professor Vladlena Benson, is joined by Dr. Anitha Chinnaswamy, Deputy Director (Operations, Academic and EDI) and Dr. Donato Masi, Deputy Director (Industry Relations), and the academic team leading in research issues and developing strategic directions of research in coordination with the industry and government stakeholders.

 The scope of the international Cyber Security & Innovation Centre is to strategically manage operations and build effective relationships across academia, industry and policy makers.

 Our research activities ensure the protection of the global economies critical infrastructure, assure Secure by Design principles adoption and security of connected supply chains of ICT systems.

 The Cyber Security Innovation centre forms a network of academic, business and government leaders: